 The current guidance in relation to the Scottish Outdoor Access Code for COVID-19 is:

 For full details read the Scottish Outdoor Access Code for COVID-19 here.

 If you have any concerns or questions regarding access issue please contact firstname.lastname@example.org

-Although some COVID-19 restrictions look likely to be eased shortly, the Mountain Bothies Association has reiterated that all MBA-maintained bothies remain closed to visitors.
+Although some COVID-19 restrictions have been eased, the Mountain Bothies Association has reiterated that all MBA-maintained bothies remain closed to visitors.
 At present, it seems unlikely that they will be able to re-open until such time as Government guidance permits public gatherings in enclosed spaces without the need for social distancing.
 The MBA is keeping the situation under close review and if there is any change or indeed any further information that becomes available they will provide further advice on their website and Facebook page.

 Sportscotland/Harper McLeod club resources: Sportscotland and Harper McLeod have put together further guidance and information for sports clubs in Scotland which seeks to address some of the most common questions that clubs may have during this time.The club hub contains new documents covering a range of topics relevant to clubs including financial support, data protection, general meetings and events.
 Access the club hub here